 If you are planning to travel to Rome during Holy Week and you are not sure when, one of the most emotional days is Palm Sunday, which marks the beginning of Holy Week.
 You will be able to attend a mass officiated by the Pope celebrating Christ's triumphal entry into Jerusalem and see the thousands of faithful gathered with their olive branches, as well as, if you wish, attend the Papal Audience.
 It will be an adventure you can tell your grandchildren about.

-One of my favorite pastimes in Rome was strolling through the gardens about to bloom, such as Villa Borghese, where I also discovered the impressive sculptures of Villa Borghese1789 But if you want to experience spring in its purest form, I suggest that at the end of March you go to the steps of Piazza di Spagna, where you will see a festival of colors.
+One of my favorite pastimes in Rome was strolling through the gardens about to bloom, such as Villa Borghese, where I also discovered the stunning sculptures of Villa Borghese.
+But if you want to experience spring in its purest form, I suggest that at the end of March you go to the steps of Piazza di Spagna, where you will see a festival of colors.

-7. Take refuge in free museums on winter Sundays
+7. Take refuge in the museums for free on winter Sundays

-If you are fortunate enough to spend seven days in Rome or more, including a Sunday, a great plan to make yourself safe from the cold is to visit the museums and marvel at the great works of Raphael, Rubens and Caravaggio.
+If you're lucky enough to spend seven days in Rome or more, including a Sunday, a great plan to put yourself out of the cold is to visit the museums and marvel at the great works of Raphael, Rubens and Caravaggio.
 Doesn't sound bad, does it?

 Important fact: during the first Sunday of the winter months access is completely free.
 Just as you read it.
 However, you must keep in mind that in the most famous ones there are very long queues, in which you can spend hours.
 My advice is that, if you really want to go, buy in advance especially the tickets for the Colosseum and the tickets for the Castel Sant'Angelo.